 SPANISH 102 is the second course of the First-Year Spanish Language Program at the University of Washington.
 It is part of a sequence of three elementary-level language courses (SPAN 101, 102, and 103) designed to develop basic communication skills in both oral and written Spanish.
 By introducing the learner to the rich culture of the Spanish-speaking world, including the Hispanic/Latinx communities in the U.S., this course aims also to develop students’ intercultural knowledge and understanding.

-This course is open to students who have completed Spanish 101, Spanish 121, or scored 16-44 on the SP100A placement test.
+This course is open to students who have completed Spanish 101, Spanish 121, or scored a minimum of 2 in each of the four sections (reading, writing, listening and speaking) of the placement test.

 To see the course objectives click HERE

 To see the course calendar click HERE

 |3 QUIZZES & 3 EXAMS*||

 |THE SPANISH HUB||